-As the elevation of the Rhine Estuary-Drechtsteden region is quite low, most areas will be submersed very quickly and to a substantial depth in the event of a flood.
+At several locations, the elevation of the Rhine Estuary-Drechtsteden region is quite low.
+This means that several areas will be submersed very quickly and to a substantial depth in the event of a flood.
 Flood prevention is therefore of great importance.

 The freshwater supply from the Brielse Meer lake will gradually become more resilient: its management will be optimised in the near future.
 In addition, an improved monitoring system will be introduced, and near Spijkenisse an additional water inlet will be put into operation.
 The water manager will implement “smart water management” to reduce salinisation in the Hollandsche IJssel, the Amsterdam-Rijn canal, the Noordzee canal, and near the Hagestein weir.
 In addition, consumers need to economise in their use of water by capitalising on innovations.

 - Alblasserwaard-Vijfheerenlanden study

 In the Alblasserwaard-Vijfheerenlanden area, the district water board, the project developer, the municipality, and the province have signed a declaration of intent regarding a study into the possibility of combining a dyke improvement and an area development at the Mercon Kloos premises.
 The parties involved in this study have explored smart ways of combining spatial and economic developments in this area with raising and improving the dykes.
 In 2018, they presented a collective perspective memorandum, based on the three building blocks: Traffic on the Dykes, Quality of the Dykes and Embankments, and Multi-Layer Flood Risk Management.

 - Eiland van Dordrecht study